 By Rev. Dr. Ed Hird

 Prime Minister Lester Pearson’s wife Maryon once famously quipped “Behind every successful man is a surprised woman.”
-Billy Graham, aged 98, was recently named for the 60th consecutive year in a Gallup poll as one of the ten most admired people in the world, along with Bernie Sanders, Pope Francis, and Bill Gates.
+The late Billy Graham, who died at age 99, was recently named for the 60th consecutive year in a Gallup poll as one of the ten most admired people in the world, along with Bernie Sanders, Pope Francis, and Bill Gates.
 It was Ruth Graham his devoted wife for sixty-three years who enabled Billy Graham to be healthy in the midst of relentless international attention.
 Without Ruth’s loving care for their five children, it would have been impossible for Billy Graham to have taken part in 417 city-wide celebrations in 185 countries, speaking to live audiences of nearly 215 million people.
 Billy and Ruth Graham were a Valentine’s love story that we can all learn from.

 Ruth, who lived her first seventeen years in China, never wanted to marry, intending instead to become a missionary in Tibet.
 After going to school in North Korea, she moved to Wheaton College in Illinois.
 There in 1940, she met her future husband Billy who instantly fell in love with her.
 Ruth was slightly startled by his intense blue eyes.
 As her biographer Patricia Cornwell put it, “Billy was unlike anyone Ruth had met….earnest, quietly confident, and personal.
 Clearly he spoke as one who knew God and knew him well…But what interested Ruth was that as Billy escorted her…,he seemed completely unaware of his uniqueness, his poignancy, his gift.”
 Billy was very nervous around Ruth, but eventually invited Ruth to hear Handel’s Messiah with him.
 That night Ruth knelt on the carpet by her bed and prayed, ‘God, if You let me serve with that man, I’d consider it the greatest privilege in my life.’
 Ruth wrote to her medical missionary parents in China, saying: “Despite Bill’s fearlessness and sometimes sternness, he is just as thoughtful and gentle as you want a man to be…he makes you feel perfectly natural and looked after without being showy or obnoxious.
 Sounds like I’m in love, doesn’t it?
 Don’t get worried.
 I’m not.”
 Both Billy and Ruth were independent and very determined people which led to some early challenges in their relationship.
 It was normal in Ruth’s family for women to be strong and outspoken, something that Billy had to get used to.
 In writing to her parents in 1941, she said: “(Billy) isn’t easy to love because of his sternness and unwavering stand on certain issues.
 Many a night I have come in almost hating the man because I wanted my way in some little thing that was either unwise or foolish or something, and he wouldn’t give in even if it meant losing my love…” Sometimes Billy and Ruth could be the immovable object and the irresistible force.
 Writing to her parents later in 1941, she said: “(Billy) has his faults and some people object to his fearless, uncompromising presentation of the gospel.
 But that was the first thing about him that commanded my attention and later my admiration –as I grew to know him better, my trust.”